icantcodefyi/headout/README.md

 - `bun db:migrate` - Apply database migrations
 - `bun db:seed` - Seed the database with initial data
 - `bun db:studio` - Open Prisma Studio to manage database data

-## 🔹 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🔹 Acknowledgements

-- Images sourced from Unsplash
-- Travel facts verified from multiple trusted sources
-- Built with ❤️ for travelers and geography enthusiasts everywhere